 Be sure to attend the panel discussion on April 11 when Martin-Rodriguez and other local authors from this book, including Lucia Vazquez will be visiting the Visalia Library for National Library Week.
+The panelists will highlight the important role of books and reading by reading from the book and telling stories from their lives.

 Summary: